DeepRegNet/DeepReg/CONTRIBUTING.rst

 5. Make your changes following the coding guidelines below.
 6. Commit and push your changes to your fork.
 The commit message should start with `Issue #<issue number>`, for example: "Issue #1: Fixed typo".
 Commit in small, related chunks.
 Review each commit and explain its purpose in the commit message.
 7. Submit a merge request: https://github.com/ucl-candi/DeepReg/merge-requests/new
+8. Merge request will be reviewed and, if necessary, changes suggested before merge to master.

 Design Considerations
 ---------------------